AlanPieczonka/VotingAppExpressJS/README.md

-# API for FreeCodeCamp's VotingApp project in Express JS
+# API for FreeCodeCamp's VotingApp project
 ## Work in progress